 Single hand luggage bag is allowed along with an airport shopping bag.
-Handbag of the passenger can be carried inside the hand luggage bag but not separately.
+The handbag of the passenger can be carried inside the hand luggage bag but not separately.

 4.4 How to Travel with Excess Luggage?

-For every airline, luggage limits are on per person basis.
+For every airline, luggage limits are on per personal basis.
 So, there are 3 ways to travel with excess luggage:

-c) Take help: Travellers who wish to travel with excess luggage but are not keen to pay any extra charge can divide their luggage within their travelling group rationally.
+c) Take help: Travellers who wish to travel with excess luggage but are not keen to pay any extra charge can divide their luggage within their traveling group rationally.